HMS Brisk (1910): Construction and career

 During 1918, Brisk was transferred to the Aegean Squadron of the Mediterranean Fleet, joining the rest of the renamed H class.
 In June, the destroyer was rearmed.
 One paravane crane and two depth charge chutes were removed and two depth charge throwers and one depth charge track were fitted instead.
 Capacity was increased to 23 depth charges.

-After the Armistice, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 On 15 October 1919, Brisk was decommissioned and placed under Care and Maintenance in reserve at Devonport.
 The vessel was sold for breaking up to J. Distin of Devonport on 15 November 1921.